leesei/old.leesei.github.io/source/_posts/net-neutrality.md

 ---

 Net Neutrality rules by FCC was not applicable to ISPs, who content that they are not "common carriers" (aircraft, telecom, carrier services).
+Since it takes enormous amount of investment to dig the ground and lay the cables, ISP market has an inherently high entry barrier.
+This promote the formation of monopoly.
+Some analogues the ISP market with the electricity market where providers should focus on providing bits/watts irregardless of how they are consumed by the subscriber.

 [Net Neutrality in the US: Now What? - YouTube](https://www.youtube.com/watch?v=NAxMyTwmu_M)
 {% youtube NAxMyTwmu_M %}